doctorfree/RoonCommandLine/markdown/list_genre_artists.1.md

 **ARTIST**
 : Provide an artist name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library artist names matching the provided artist name or containing the substring will be returned

+**EXGENRE**
+: Provide an genre exclusion string, in quotes if it contains spaces.
+No Roon library genre names including the provided genre exclusion string will be searched

+**EXARTIST**
+: Provide an artist exclusion string, in quotes if it contains spaces.
+No Roon library artist names including the provided artist exclusion string will be listed

 # EXAMPLES
 **list_genre_artists Classical __all__**
 : Will return a list of all Roon library artist names in the Classical genre

 **list_genre_artists Rock Deep**
 : Will return a list of Roon library artist names in genres whose name contains "Rock", one per line, displaying only those artists that contain the string "Deep"

+**list_genre_artists Rock Boys Pop**
+: Will return a list of Roon library artist names in genres whose name contains "Rock" but not "Pop", one per line, displaying only those artists that contain the string "Boys"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com